 Field Day is perfect for those who love their house music and aren't up for a five-day camping mud fest.
 But is it really worth the hype?
 We went along to find out.

 Started back in 2007, Field Day is one day of joyous techno-colour wonder for house fiends.

 The festival has been hosted in a variety of parks around London.
-This year it's returning to the Drumsheds in Meridian Water, North London.
+This year Field Day will be held in Victoria Park, London.

 But are the beats worth their weight in cash?
-We went to the festival in 2019 but, full disclosure, we only attended the Saturday day-festival (it was also held on the Friday but we had to work #sadface).
+We went to the festival in 2019 but, full disclosure, we only attended the Saturday day-festival (it was also held on the Friday but we had to work).

 Is Field Day good value for money?

 Here's how much tickets to Field Day cost in 2019 (the earlier you book, the cheaper they are!):

 - Friday day ticket: £30 – £45

 - Friday day and late-night ticket: £40 – £60

 - Saturday day and late-night ticket: £47.50 – £62.50